BADGES ISSUED BY TRANSIT COMPANIES BEGINNING WITH THE LETTER “B”

 E.N.
 BETOURNE BUS LINE COMPANY The September 1922 edition of the National Taxicab and Motorbus Journal noted the founding of this company: “The E. N. Betourne Bus Line has recently been organized to operate motorbusses between Kankakee and points 15 to 20 miles distant along the Dixie Highway and other cities of that section of Illinois.
 Among the-promoters are Eugene N. Betourne, G. L. Betourne and Philip L. Boudreau.”
 According to the Chicago Transit & Railfan webpage, in 1932 the E. N. Betourne Bus Line “sold to Southern Limited, the only intercity bus company which would eventually be owned by National City Lines.”

 BEVIANO CHARTERED SERVICE / BEVIANO BUS COMPANY In 1914 Felice and Giroloma Beviano left Dupont, Pennsylvania, with their seven children and settled in Linden, New Jersey, in a 19-room house; this house would become the original location of Beviano Chartered Service.
 The company started 1916 with a six-passenger open-window car and ran in town and to Elizabeth.
 (This route continued running until 1984.)
 After World War Two the company expanded to charter service and school transportation with a fleet of some 25-30 buses.
 After Felice Beviano death in 1955, his son Giroloma Beviano took over the business.
-The company suffered a devastating fire in 1968 which destroyed its entire fleet of buses.
+In 1956 Anthony Beviano was running the company which operated 12 buses over 56 route miles.
+In 1968 the company suffered a devastating fire which destroyed its entire fleet of buses.
 In the fall of 1973 the Beviano brothers retired and left operations to sons Philip, Joseph and Raymond.
 They ran the company until 1984, when they decided to close down operations.
 The company was taken over by New Jersey Transit.
 The badge is nickel-plated brass with one threaded post.

 BI-STATE TRANSIT SYSTEM In 1963 all 15 public transportation providers in the St. Louis/East St. Louis area become part of publicly owned Bi-State Transit System.
 In 2003 – Bi-State Transit System was renamed Metro.
 Cloth embroidered badge.